joseasync/MultPoint/readme.md

-# Project used as weptest for my Kubernetes prototipe
+# Project used as webtest for my Kubernetes prototipe